Understanding PoE & PoE Switch

 Advantages of PoE

-The most prominent advantages of PoE are time saving and cost effective.
-By reducing the time and expense of having electrical power cabling installed, network cables do not require a qualified electrician to fit them, thus it can be located anywhere.
+The most prominent advantages of PoE are time-saving and cost-effective.
+By reducing the time and expense of having electrical power cabling installed, network cables do not require a qualified electrician to fit them, thus they can be located anywhere.
 Besides, it has great flexibility.
 Without being tethered to an electrical outlet, the PDs (IP cameras, wireless access points) could be located wherever they are needed most.
 Safety is the third advantage.
 PoE delivery is intelligent and it is designed to protect network equipment from overload, or incorrect installation.
-Also it has reliability and scalability.
+Also, it has reliability and scalability.
 PoE power comes from a central and universally compatible source, rather than a collection of distributed wall adapters.
-It can be backed-up by an uninterruptible power supply, or controlled to easily disable or reset devices.
+It can be backed up by an uninterruptible power supply, or controlled to easily disable or reset devices.

 Applications of PoE

-The original PoE application is VoIP phones, which have a single connection to a wall socket, and can be remotely powered down, just like with the older analog systems.
+The original PoE application is VoIP phones, which have a single connection to a wall socket and can be remotely powered down, just like with the older analogue systems.
 PoE could also be used in IP cameras.
 It is ubiquitous on networked surveillance cameras where it enables fast deployment and easy repositioning.
-Wifi and bluetooth APs and RFID (radio frequency identification devices) readers are commonly PoE-compatible, to allow remote location away from AC outlets, and relocation following site surveys.
+Wifi and Bluetooth APs and RFID (radio frequency identification devices) readers are commonly PoE-compatible, to allow remote locations away from AC outlets, and relocation following site surveys.

 How PoE Works

-PoE is designed to operate over standard network cable: Cat 3, Cat 5, Cat 5e or Cat 6 (often collectively referred to as Cat 5), using conventional RJ45 connectors.
-The principles of carrying electrical power over Cat5 are of no difference to those of other power distribution systems, but as the power is being transferred over light-duty cable for long distances, the effects of the power loss and voltage drop become significant.
+PoE is designed to operate over standard network cable: Cat 5e, Cat 6, Cat 6a or Cat 7 (often collectively referred to as Cat 5e), using conventional RJ45 connectors.
+The principles of carrying electrical power over Cat5e are of no difference to those of other power distribution systems, but as the power is being transferred over light-duty cable for long distances, the effects of the power loss and voltage drop become significant.

 PoE working